Educational Background & Specialties

 - Invited Contributor: Social Science Research Council.
 "From King to Obama: Race in America",

 - Keynote Speaker: African-American Academic Achievement Awards.
 Central High School, St. Paul MN,

-- “Let Herman Be Herman: Republican Presidential Candidate Herman Cain and the Utility of Blackness for the Political Right.”
-Chapter 11 in The Social Side of Politics, Hartmann & Uggen eds.
+- "Let Herman Be Herman: Republican Presidential Candidate Herman Cain and the Utility of Blackness for the Political Right."
 2013.
-New York: Norton.
+Pp. 161-170 in The Social Side of Politics.
+Edited by Douglas Hartmann and Chris Uggen.
+NY: W. W. Norton.

 - Student Academic Multicultural Initiatives Grant, Office of the Vice President, University of Michigan1999, 2002